 Felted birds_3590_884_FNL.jpg Horizontal TabsDescription Join us to explore needle felting, a fun method of working wool fibers together with a barbed needle to create objects and embellishments.
 Saturday, October 13, 2018 Registration Fee: $105 (includes $20 materials fee) *K-12 Educators: Earn 6 State of Michigan SCECH clock hours by attending this workshop.
-Register Here Needle-felting is a method of working wool fibers together with complete control over shape and detail.
+This course is now closed.
+Needle-felting is a method of working wool fibers together with complete control over shape and detail.
 By making birds, we’ll explore how to create shapes, add personality, and detail, all while learning basic needle-felting techniques that can be applied to many felting projects.
 We’ll have options for beginners and experienced felters.
 We’ll focus on animals, but you may make any shape you want—flowers, hearts, acorns, pumpkins and more.
 Faculty Barbara Hranilovich Instructor of Visual Arts and Entrepreneurship, Interlochen College of Creative Arts Schedule Supplies A materials fee of $20, included as a part of the registration fee, covers needles, roving (1 oz. core and .5 oz. colors), and pipe cleaners.
 Extra wool kits will be available for purchase, directly from instructor.
 Students bring (Optional): Wool yarn scraps or decorative yarns with wool content.
 Wool roving will be provided, but if specific colors are desired, students may want to bring their own.